 - Fill-in the three columns [1] with abbreviation, short name and long name.

-- Choose Abbreviations[2] and [3] for both cross-references and references
+- Choose Abbreviations [2] and [3] for both cross-references and references

 - Click OK

-- Checking > Run Basic Checks
+- = Tab, under Tools > Run Basic Checks

 - Click " References "

 - Click OK

 - Correct any errors.

-Paratext will inform you if there are any inconsistencies between these book name settings and the \toc lines and will allow you to check conflicts.
+Paratext will inform you if there are any inconsistencies between these book name settings and the \c lines and will allow you to check conflicts.

-5.3: Numbers check
+19.3: Numbers check